frederictwc/PyTorchCudaTensorboard/README.md

 This repo contains a docker container in which cuda, tensorboard, and pytorch are installed.
 You can run your machine learning applications in this container.

 ## Instructions
-Clone this repo.
+Clone this repo in your directory.
+The docker container will mount also the parent directory to allow for importing this repo.
 The IP address in the Dockerfile might need to be changed depending on the computer.
 ```
 chmod +x start.sh
 ./start.sh